Magnetic APFC modeling and the influence of magneto-structural interactions on grain shrinkage: From magnetic PFC to magnetic APFC models

 with

-and $A^2\equiv 2\sum_{j=1}^N |\Aj|^2$, $A^4 = (A^2)^2$, $\GGj \equiv \qo^2-|\kkj|^2+\nabla^2+2\ii\kkj \cdot \nabla$ and $\MMj=(\mm \cdot \nabla + \ii \mm \cdot \kkj) $.
-Usually the equilibrium crystal is chosen as a reference and, in one-mode approximations, it is then chosen such that $|\kkj| = \qo $. $f^{\rm S}$ is a polynomial function in \Aj and \Ajcc.
+and $A^2\equiv 2\sum_{j=1}^N |\Aj|^2$, $A^4 \equiv (A^2)^2$, $\GGj \equiv 1-|\kkj|^2+\nabla^2+2\ii\kkj \cdot \nabla$ and $\MMj=(\mm \cdot \nabla + \ii \mm \cdot \kkj) $.
+A convenient choice of the reference crystal is the one corresponding to an expansion as in eq.~\eqref{eq::APFCref} which minimizes the free energy, eq.~\eqref{eq::APFCenergy}.
+It corresponds to $|\kkj|=1$ with constant and real amplitude, whose values are dependent on model parameters \cite{Salvalaglio2022}. $f^{\rm S}$ is a polynomial function in \sofA and \sofAcc.
 It depends on the reference crystal structure, see \cite{EHP10,SBE17,Salvalaglio2022}.
-The energy reported above can be split in three characteristic parts: \begin{itemize} \item[i)] $\sum_{j=1}^N B_0^x \Ajcc \mathcal{G}_j^2 \Aj$, that encodes the dependence on amplitudes' phases through their gradients, and thus on lattice deformation with respect to the reference crystal.
-As such, it leads to the elastic properties of the model \cite{EG04,SVE19,SalvalaglioJMPS2020}; \item[ii)] $g^{\rm S}(\sofA)$, a polynomial in \sofA, which is independent on phase gradients, and contains the lattice dependent polynomial $f^{\rm S}(\sofA)$, and a term $\sum_{j=1}^N \left( -\frac{3v}{2}|\Aj|^4 \right) + \frac{\Delta B_0}{2}A^2 + \frac{3v}{4}A^4$, independent of the crystal structure while contributing to the energetic of the phases; \item[iii)] The magnetic coupling term, $\sum_{j=1}^N \alpha_2 \Ajcc \MMj^2 \Aj$, which accounts for the magnetization \mm.
-It depends on the relative orientation of \kkj and \mm, and the magnitude of \kkj.
+An example of $f^{\rm S}$ is given in Section~3 for a BCC crystal.
+The energy reported above, eq.~\eqref{eq::APFCenergy}, can be split in three characteristic parts: \begin{itemize} \item[i)] $\sum_{j=1}^N B_0^x \Ajcc \mathcal{G}_j^2 \Aj$, encodes the dependence of the energy on amplitudes' phases through their gradients, and thus on lattice deformation with respect to the reference crystal.
+As such, it leads to the elastic properties of the model \cite{EG04,SVE19}. \item[ii)] $g^{\rm S}(\sofA)$, is a polynomial in \sofA, which is independent on phase of amplitudes.
+Thus, it does not change with deformation of the crystal.
+It contains the lattice dependent polynomial $f^{\rm S}(\sofA)$, and a term $\sum_{j=1}^N \left( -\frac{3v}{2}|\Aj|^4 \right) + \frac{\Delta B_0}{2}A^2 + \frac{3v}{4}A^4$, independent of the crystal structure.
+These terms determine the absolute value of the amplitudes. \item[iii)] The magnetic coupling term, $\sum_{j=1}^N \aalpha \Ajcc \MMj^2 \Aj$, accounts for the magnetization \mm.
+It depends on the relative orientation of \kkj and \mm.
 Thus, as it will be also shown in the following, it breaks the rotational symmetry of the free energy, leads to magnetic anisotropy, and introduces magneto-striction. \end{itemize} Within the long wavelength limit \cite{YHT10}, the approximation of the conserved dynamics for the particle density leads to a non-conserved dynamics for amplitudes.
-The evolution equations for each amplitude read
+The evolution equations for each amplitude reads

 with